Franciscowxp/Small_component/README.md

 * #### Back-end

-        This component uses flask as the back-end,you can see more details in FileUpload.py file,also you can rewrite the back-end in other language.
+    This component uses flask as the back-end,you can see more details in *FileUpload.py* file.
+    Also you can rewrite the back-end in other language.